 This follows all the root notes of the circle of 5ths but now we’re making every chord minor: C minor, F minor, Bb minor, Eb minor, etc… Check out this post to learn the minor triad shapes on guitar.

 Here also, we’re changing every chord quality to diminished while going through the circle of 5ths: C diminished, F, diminished, Bb diminished, Eb diminished, etc…

 These are just one way you can play these exercises.
 Feel free to explore different fingerings and areas of the fretboard to practice this.

 Guitar warm up exercises are beneficial at any point of your learning journey and there are many ways to challenge and develop your skills as a part of your practice routine.
 Although the technical aspect of playing your instrument is important, it’s beneficial to also work out music theory concepts as we covered in this post.

-I hope you found this material helpful and gave you some warm up ideas to make your guitar practice more effective!
+I hope you found this material helpful and gave you some good ideas for warming up on your instrument.